Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

-Figs. \ref{fig_r1:qrem} show the evolution of the average and the variance of the von Neumann entropy ($R_1$) for a fixed system size, $L=14$, but for different energies $E$.
+Figs. \ref{fig_r1_r2:qrem} show the evolution of the average and the variance of the von Neumann entropy ($R_1$) and the second R\'enyi entropy ($R_2$) for a fixed system size, $L=14$, but for different energies $E$.
 We average over $1000$ disorder realizations and $200$ eigenvectors per realization ($N_f$) for various off-diagonal disorder parameter $b$ and energy levels $E$.
-As shown in the Table \ref{tab:chi}, $\chi_0$ for different statistical measures turns out to be different.
-In fact, this was already predicted theoretically in Ref. \cite{pseig}, that $\Lambda$ for different measures can indeed be different.
-Table \ref{tab:chi} also shows the final form of $\Lambda$ which is used in the figures.
-As is clear from the figures, that the evolution path of the entanglement statistics at different energy scales is indeed different (see inset), nevertheless, with $N \Lambda$ they show a universal evolutionary path and the different curves collapse onto each other.
-Also, note that the average $R_1$ doesn't saturate to the same value in the ergodic limit.
-This behavior can also be succinctly explained in terms of $\Lambda$: At higher energy, the energy levels are far apart and the mean level density decreases sharply, resulting in a smaller $\Lambda$ and hence lower entanglement.
+As shown in the Table \ref{tab:chi}, $\chi$ for different statistical measures turns out to be different; this is consistent with the theoretical prediction in \cite{pseig}.
+Table \ref{tab:chi} also display the mathematical form of $\Lambda$ used in the figures.
+As is clear from the figures, while the evolution paths of the entanglement statistics, at different energy scales and with $b$ as the independent variable, are visibly distinguishable (see inset), their difference vanishes with curves collapsing onto each other with $N \Lambda$ as the independent variable.
+We also note that, the average $R_n$ for the states at different energies saturates to different ergodic limits, with those near the spectral edge approaching a lower $R_n$ value.
+This behavior is consistent with $\Lambda$ formulation: at higher energy, the mean level density decreases sharply, resulting in a smaller $\Lambda$ and hence lower entanglement.

-In order to further justify the claim that the entanglement statistics at different energy levels should show similar behavior as long as $N \Lambda$ remains same, in Fig. \ref{fig_r1_dist:qrem} we study the distribution of $R_1$ in three different regimes, localized, non-ergodic and ergodic, characterized by fixing $N \Lambda$ to small, intermediate, and large respectively; the latter also implies small, intermediate and large average entanglement respectively.
-As noted earlier, the $\Lambda$ for different statistical measures turn out to be different, question arises which $\Lambda$ to use for the distribution.
-From the Fig. \ref{fig_r1:qrem} it is clear that the variance requires a rescaling by its maximum to observe the collapse and that the maximum variance is energy dependent; see Fig. \ref{fig_var_r1:qrem-rfhm}.
-Consequently, to compare the distribution at different energy scales we use the $\Lambda$ corresponding to the average $R_1$, such that the mean of the distribution across different parameters remain the same.

-Fixing $N \Lambda$ leads to a conspiracy between the parameters $b$ and $E$ to keep the $N \Lambda$ same, and can be achieved in different ways as shown in the Table \ref{tab:lambda-dist}.
-As is clear from Fig. \ref{fig_r1_dist:qrem}, the distribution of $R_1$ in the bulk of the energy spectrum deviates from that on the boundary.
-This can be attributed to the difference between the magnitude of the respective variances as shown in the Fig. \ref{fig_var_r1:qrem-rfhm}; nevertheless, the distributions are qualitatively similar.
-Furthermore, a slight deviation in the distributions of the bulk states, $E=0$ and $E=5$, and similarly for the edge states, $E=8$ and $E=9$, is due to the slight difference in their $\Lambda$ values (see ($N \Lambda)_{calc}$ in the Table \ref{tab:lambda-dist}).